May 2020: Changes in relation to the Coronavirus Act 2020

 If a constituent chooses to address their enquiry, complaint or issue to a Councillor or MP they have the right to do so, however this falls outside the complaints process.

 All contacts from Councillors or MPs on behalf of a constituent will therefore be treated as an enquiry.
-Councillors and MPs often approach individual officers directly; these contacts should be forwarded to the Manchester City Council’s Corporate Complaints Team (Adults) where they will be logged, acknowledged and allocated to an appropriate manager for a response to be prepared within the ten day timescale.
+Councillors and MPs often approach individual officers directly; these contacts should be forwarded to the Manchester City Council’s Feedback and Complaints Service (Adults) where they will be logged, acknowledged and allocated to an appropriate manager for a response to be prepared within the ten day timescale.

-The Corporate Complaints Team (Adults) will identify if the enquiry is appropriate for this directorate or should be answered by other agencies, and will also identify if written consent is required.
+The Feedback and Complaints Service (Adults) will identify if the enquiry is appropriate for this directorate or should be answered by other agencies, and will also identify if written consent is required.